 Located in the centre of Europe, the three Benelux countries Belgium, the Netherlands and Luxembourg make up Sweden’s third largest trading market.
 As the heart of the EU and NATO, Benelux is a highly relevant market in terms of security, politics, as well as commerce, and the collective GDP is one of the largest in Europe.

-Europe's beating heart
+export and trade in Europe's beating heart

 A central trade and logistics hub, Benelux is home to some of Europe’s most vital ports, airports, and road networks.
 Add competitive corporate tax rates, a highly educated, multilingual workforce and a high living standard, and you have a climate that enables growth and encourages international businesses to establish a local office or subsidiary.
 Heavy investments in R&D and technology are drivers for both start-ups and multinational corporations.